 For some reason humans have some gene that wants to make simple issues complex.
 Over complicating.
 Making something bigger than it is.
 Creating a mountain out of a molehill.

 Take my niece for example, she dropped out of high school and now 2 years later she decided she wants to go the college.
-There are many successful people who had a similar path right?
-I decided to help in this process, we started with finding resources, plenty of free websites, practices tests and even video lessons.
-We settled that we will use just one website with online GED practice tests.
-(I highly recommend it) And it worked for us pretty well until my niece started to have doubts about everything, her ability to learn, her future plans, books and websites.
+There are many successful people who had a similar path, right?
+I decided to help her in this process, so we started to look for the best resources.
+There are several free websites that offer GED instruction, practices tests and even video lessons.
+We favored one website that offers also free online GED practice tests and lessons.
+This worked pretty well for her until my niece started to have doubts about everything, her ability to learn, her future plans, books and websites.
 She wanted to argue about everything!

 Labyrinth by snugsomeone on DeviantArt